AidanWelch/guix-blog/blog/000-building-nonguix-image.md

 whenever I use it in this blog, so those motivated to avoid it will do so.
 I encourage you to [read what GNU says about it and decide for yourself.](https://www.gnu.org/philosophy/free-software-even-more-important.html)

-If you decide to stick with GNU Guix, the rest of this article is useless to you, instead you should follow the [official Guix installation instructions.](https://guix.gnu.org/manual/en/html_node/System-Installation.html)
+If you decide to stick with pure GNU Guix much of this article may be useless to you, instead you should follow the [official Guix installation instructions.](https://guix.gnu.org/manual/en/html_node/System-Installation.html)
+However, you might still find some things that are useful to you in here.

 ## A (Slightly) Briefer Preface on the Purpose of this Blog